bvbohnen/x4-projects/API Functions.md

 * Make_Button

-  Make a pressable button cell.
+  Make a "button" cell.
 Adds to the most recent row.

   Param: Table with the following items.
   * col, echo